Changzhanhe/MultiSpace/docs/examples/Mouse_embryo.rst

    --star_index ~/Reference/UCSC_mm10/

-The results of :bash:`MultiSpace pipeline_init` are shown as below.
+The results of :bash:`MultiSpace Pipelineinit` are shown as below.

 +---------------------------------------------------+---------------------------------------------------------------------------+
 | File                                              | Description                                                               |